TosbackCgusBridge-Bot/CGUs-versions/ASMALLWORLD/Privacy Policy.md

 This policy became effective on 13 May 2013.

 *   Press
-*   Contact
+*   The Globalist
 *   Careers
-*   The Globalist
 *   ASW Foundation

-A Small World .
-Net

-*   Copyright © 2004 - 2017 ASMALLWORLD AG
+*   Privacy Policy
 *   Terms of Service

-*   Privacy
+*   Privacy Policy
+*   Terms of Service

-× Login Login Remember me Forgot Login details?
-Login with **Facebook** × Forgot Username or Password?
+Copyright © 2004 - 2017 ASMALLWORLD AG Login × Login Remember me Forgot Login details?
+Login with **Facebook** Forgot Login Details? ×

 If you are registered with ASMALLWORLD, please enter your email address below and we will send you your login credentials.